ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 ### 5.1.
 Data Pipeline
 <details>
 <summary>click to show</summary><br>
 Two models, namely the "Sewing Department Productivity Model" (a.k.a.
 Sewing-Model) and the "Finishing Department Productivity Model" (a.k.a.
-Finishing-Model), were constructed separately by using the same model pipeline. <br>
+Finishing-Model), were constructed separately by using the same model pipeline. <br><br>
 The differences between the models all stem from their data pipeline, as summarized as follows:<br>

 <table class="center" div align="center">